Koenkk/zigbee2mqtt.io/docs/devices/SBM300ZC1.md

 ---
-title: "TuYa TS0601_smoke control via MQTT"
+title: "ShinaSystem SBM300ZC1 control via MQTT"
-description: "Integrate your TuYa TS0601_smoke via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your ShinaSystem SBM300ZC1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2021-07-01T18:17:29Z
+addedAt: 2023-04-27T17:39:26
 pageClass: device-page
 ---